 - Site page.

 In addition, custom values specified for the specific lead are available in Disposition history in lead details.

-The Goal is the specific disposition status of the lead or call that the buyer strives to reach (most often - Sale or Qualified).
-Goals are configured on a campaign level together with the expected revenue received by the buyer when it is achieved.
+The goal is the specific disposition status of the lead or call that the buyer strives to reach (most often - Sale or Appointment).
+Goals are configured on the campaign level.

 Buyer revenue and performance

 The statistics related to reached goals (Total Goals, Buyer revenue, ROI, and CPA) are reflected in the following buyer reports: